x157/x157.github.io/UE5/ModularGameplay/index.md

 breadcrumb_name: "Modular Gameplay"
 ---

-# UE5 `ModularGameplay` Plugin
+# UE5 `Modular Gameplay` Plugin

-The `ModularGameplay` Plugin is what allows `Lyra` (and your project!) to inject components into actors at runtime.
-This gives the game support for `GameFeature` Plugins.
+A `Modular Gameplay` Plugin is a plugin whose base classes implement the `Modular Gameplay` pattern, which allows [Lyra](/UE5/LyraStarterGame/) (and your project!) to inject components into actors at runtime.
+This pattern gives the game support for `GameFeature` Plugins.

+The `ModularGameplayActors` Plugin is a specific implementation of `Modular Gameplay` distributed in Lyra.

+You can either (like [LyraStarterGame](/UE5/LyraStarterGame/)) actually base your classes on the `ModularGameplayActors` classes, or you can implement the same patterns in your own existing base classes.

 <a id="GameFrameworkComponentManager"></a>